bigfix/hubot-scripts/README.md

 Setup
 -----

-To create the Hubot test environment install [vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) then run:
+To create the Hubot test environment, you'll need [vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) then run.

+First, clone this repo:

+    $ git clone git@github.com:bigfix/hubot-scripts.git
+    $ cd hubot-scripts

+Then install all the node modules we use:

+    $ npm install

+Next, start the virtual machine for hubot:

     $ vagrant up